 The Elective Modules

-- Legal problems of architecture design, photography and other artifacts (especially in digital form - multimedia)
+Legal problems of architecture design, photography and other artefacts (especially in digital form - multimedia)

 The Master’s Dissertation

 In the third semester, students choose a dissertation topic relevant to the courses of the MA in Art, Law and Economy programme.
 The topic is chosen by the student with input and advice from a faculty member, who acts as the supervisor, working closely with the student.
 The dissertation is an individual 10,000-word paper of original scientific work, which upon completion is submitted for examination and approval by a three-member committee chaired by the student's supervisor.

 Applying for the MA in Art, Law and Economy

 To be considered for the MA in Art, Law and Economy at the IHU, candidates are required to have:

 a good university degree in a relevant subject from a recognised University,

 proof of English competence (Proficiency or recently acquired IELTS or TOEFL),